top of page

 Step 3: Apologize—At the Right Time, In the Right Way

-And when you can’t apologize—because the person is gone or the situation is closed—you still get to grow from it.
+And when you can’t apologize because the person is gone or the situation is closed, you still get to grow from it.
 Guilt, like grief, isn’t always meant to be “fixed.”
 It’s intended to be felt and then folded into your character.

+Final Word: Guilt Isn’t the Enemy.
+Stagnation or staying stuck is going to be painful for a long time.
 Guilt is a human emotion.
 It’s a built-in GPS for your values.
-Don’t shut it off—listen to it.
-Learn from it.
+Don’t shut it off: listen to it and learn.
 Let it shape you into someone stronger, softer, wiser.

 * What past moments of guilt have made me better?